arcs-njit-edu/docs/docs/Software/slurm/slurm.md

 This will request 2 GPUS per node on the `GPU` partition.

 #### Submitting Jobs on `debug`
-The "debug" QoS in Slurm is intended for debugging and testing jobs.
+The `debug` QoS in Slurm is intended for debugging and testing jobs.
 It usually provides a shorter queue wait time and quicker job turnaround.
-Jobs submitted with the "debug" QoS have access to a limited set of resources (Only 4 CPUS on Wulver), making it suitable for rapid testing and debugging of applications without tying up cluster resources for extended periods.
+Jobs submitted with the `debug` QoS have access to a limited set of resources (Only 4 CPUS on Wulver), making it suitable for rapid testing and debugging of applications without tying up cluster resources for extended periods.

 ??? example "Sample Job Script to use: debug_submit.sh"